Vartikasinha-mwb/integration-with-mautic-for-wp/README.md

 The Integration with Mautic for WP plugin is now compatible with the User Registration form by WPEverest.
 The admin can, therefore, create custom registration and login forms.
 And sync its data with Mautic by enabling the form settings via this plugin.

-Visit [**Integration With Mautic For WP Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-git&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) and learn more about the features and working of the plugin.
+Visit [**Integration With Mautic for WP Documentation**](https://docs.makewebbetter.com/wp-mautic-integration/?utm_source=MWB-wpmautic-git&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) and learn more about the features and working of the plugin.

-Check out our [**Mautic WordPress Integration Plugin Knowledge base**](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/wp-mautic-integration-kb/?utm_source=MWB-wpmautic-org&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) for some deep insights and FAQs on the plugin.
+Check out our [**Mautic WordPress Integration Plugin Knowledge base**](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/wp-mautic-integration-kb/?utm_source=MWB-wpmautic-git&utm_medium=MWB-git-page&utm_campaign=MWB-wpmautic-git) for some deep insights and FAQs on the plugin.

 ## PREMIUM ADD-ON(Coming Soon)

-* Contact Form 7 Integration
 * Gravity Forms Integration
 * WPForms Integration
 * BuddyPress Integration